 As a community that encourages win-win exchanges, OLX does its share to inform and educate consumers so that you get the best experience when buying and selling online.

 Online classifieds will always do their best to maintain and promote a safe platform.
 However, every so often a few bad apples are out to scam that even the most seasoned buyers and sellers could encounter.
-Here are four laws that can help protect you from online scams:
+Having proper knowledge about cyber threats, laws is very important these days.
+Taking up a Cyber Security certification course will help you get a piece of proper knowledge in this field.
+But first things first, here are four laws that can help protect you from online scams:

 - The Cybercrime Prevention Act

 The Cybercrime Prevention Act covers most online scams.
 The Cybercrime Prevention Act, also known as the Republic Act 10175, was created to address illegal activities committed that involve Information and Communication Technologies like mobile phones, computers, software, and the Internet.